connormanning/arbiter/README.md

 #include <arbiter/arbiter.h>
 ```

+...and link with the library with `-larbiter`.

 ### Amalgamation

-The amalgamation method lets you integrate Arbiter into your project by compiling a single source and including a single header file.
+The amalgamation method lets you integrate Arbiter into your project by adding a single source and a single header to your project.
 Create the amalgamation by running from the top level:

 `python amalgamate.py`

 Then copy `dist/arbiter.hpp` and `dist/arbiter.cpp` into your project tree and include them in your build system like any other source files.
 With this method you'll need to link the [Curl dependency](#dependencies) into your project manually.

+Once the amalgamated files are integrated with your source tree, simply `#include "arbiter.hpp"` and get to work.

 ### Dependencies

 Arbiter depends on [Curl](http://curl.haxx.se/libcurl/), which comes preinstalled on most UNIX-based machines.
 To manually link (for amalgamated usage) on Unix-based operating systems, link with `-lcurl`.
+Arbiter also works on Windows, but you'll have to obtain Curl yourself there.

+Arbiter requires C++11.

 ## API sample